-Many of the commonly asked questions concerning veterans educational benefits at UNF are listed below.
-For additional questions, contact the Military and Veterans Resource Center's Veterans Affairs Office directly.
+Many of the commonly asked questions concerning veterans education benefits at UNF are listed below.
+For additional questions, contact the Military and Veterans Resource Center's Veterans Affairs Office directly at (904) 620-5131.

 Additional FAQs for Veterans can be found at...